lukechampine/us/CONTRIBUTING.md

 Message][commit].
 Also, prefix each commit message with the package it affects, e.g. `proto: Use smaller buffer for partial downloads`.
 If a commit affects multiple packages, use your best judgment to pick the most important one, or use `all`.
+A commit-msg hook is provided to enforce this style; to install it, run `ln -s ../../commit-msg.sh .git/hooks/pre-commit`.

 Lastly, put any references to issues (e.g. `Fixes #1234`) in the issue body, **not** in the commit message.
 This prevents an issue from being referenced over and over by the same commit when amending/rebasing.

 Speaking of which, don't be afraid to rebase heavily when modifying a PR in response to review comments.
 Avoid commits with messages like `Address review